 A. Power bank charging times vary depending on the power bank’s capacity – larger batteries take longer to charge – as well as the type of power adapter.
 Some power banks use USB cables for power, while others come with AC adapters that plug into the wall.
 Not surprisingly, charging from the wall is faster.

 The average power bank takes between eight and 12 hours to charge via USB and about half that if plugged into the wall.
-Not all power banks support both charging methods, so be sure to note which ones meet your charging needs as you’re shopping.
+Not all power banks support both charging methods, so be sure to note which ones meet your charging needs.

 A. Yes, sort of.
 The USB 3.0 standard can transfer more data and power than the USB 2.0 version.
 This means that if your power bank has a USB 3.0 slot, your device supports the faster charging of a USB 3.0 connection – and if you use a USB 3.0 cable, you’ll charge faster than you would if any one of the components relied on USB 2.0.